-Social networks like Facebook, Twitter, LinkedIn and Google+ have taken the world by storm and offer lucrative opportunities for companies here in the UK and abroad, but they often represent something of a double-edged sword, too.
+Social networks like Facebook, Twitter, and LinkedIn have taken the world by storm and offer lucrative opportunities for companies here in the UK and abroad, but they often represent something of a double-edged sword, too.

 If you wish to make the most of the world of social media marketing, it makes sense to understand a little more about it.
 Take a look at the pros and cons of this modern approach to marketing here, and see how your business can benefit in future.

 - It’s free – As you’ll no doubt be aware, it’s free to set up a social media account, and your marketing activities via these means needn’t cost very much whatsoever.
 While the majority of social platforms will charge you for advertising directly on their networks, certain types of marketing, like content marketing for instance, won’t cost you a penny.

 - It’s popular – Never before have marketers been able to reach so many people at once at such a low initial cost.
 Millions of people worldwide have social media accounts, so your marketing activities can be more far-reaching than ever if you take advantage of the opportunities offered by social media marketing.

 - It’s interactive – Unlike the overwhelming majority of marketing outlets, social media marketing is interactive.
 As a result, you can obtain valuable information from your customers without the difficulty and expense involved in auditing your marketing activities, as people won’t hesitate to share their thoughts and opinions with you online.